Bhawneet1/First-ChatBot/README.md

 - **Build and Multiply Tool:** Includes custom tools for arithmetic operations like build and multiply.
 - **Tavily Web Search:** Integrates with Tavily to provide real-time web search capabilities within conversations.
 - **ReAct Agent:** Employs the ReAct paradigm for reasoning and acting in conversations.
-- **Human-in-the-Loop:** Allows human intervention when needed for accuracy and safety.
-- **MCP Server (Scratch Implementation):** Custom implementation of an MCP (Multi-Component Processing) server for managing workflows and extensibility.

 ## Installation